 The difficulty of each election is also taken into account: elections where the average error was smaller are weighted more heavily than elections in which the error was greater.
 This is meant to take into consideration elections in which there were particular factors contributing to pollster error that were outside of the pollster's control.
 Conversely, outlier pollsters are penalized more for elections where the consensus was close to the mark.

 The weightings for sample size, date and track record are combined to give each poll in the projection model an overall weight.
-No poll is ever awarded more than 66.7 per cent of the total weight, unless there have been no other recent polls, and a limit of 50 per cent is placed on the weight of any one poll when appropriate.
+No poll is ever awarded more than 66.7 per cent of the total weight, unless there have been no other recent polls.
+Generally, a limit of 50 per cent is placed on the weight of any one poll.

 In short, this means that newer polls with larger sample sizes from polling firms with a good accuracy record are weighted more heavily than older and smaller polls from firms with a poorer track record.